siom79/japicmp/README.md

 can be a lot of work for bigger applications, this library makes use of the [javassist](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/) library to inspect the class files.
 This way you only have to provide the two jar archives on the command line, that's it.

+##Features##

+* Comparison of two jar archives without the need to add all of their dependencies to the classpath
+* Differences are printed on the command line in a simple diff format.
+* Differences can optionally be printed to an xml file.
+This can be transformed to an HTML file using XSLT.

 ##Usage##

 The tool has a set of CLI parameters that are described in the following: